ErpNetDocs/tech/advanced/document-amounts/amounts-calculation/index.md

 - setting an **[explicit amount](explicit-calculation.md)**;
 - setting an amount as a **[percent](percent-calculation.md)** of other amounts (additional or base amounts from the document rows)

-Whichever method is used, it becomes a **property** of the document form inside the *Additional Document Amounts* panel and the corresponding *Input Percent*, *Input Amount* and *Input Amount Currency* fields.
+Which method is used depends on the information iserted into the the *Additional Document Amounts* panel of the document and the corresponding *Input Percent*, *Input Amount* and *Input Amount Currency* fields.

-You either set a value in the *Input Percent* field and leave the other two empty, <br> or set a value for *Input Amount* and *Input Amount Currency* and leave the remaining one empty.
+Usually, you either set a value in the *Input Percent* field and leave the other two empty, <br> or set a value for *Input Amount* and *Input Amount Currency* and leave the remaining one empty.

 In the additional amount definition, you can control which method for determining the additional amount value is allowed.
 This is achieved by the *Amount Input Allowed* and *Percent Input Allowed* fields.